-- Creating a go-to-market strategy: Your go-to-market strategy is like your hypothesis, and demand generation is like your first experiment.
+- Creating a go-to-market strategy: Your go-to-market strategy can be thought of as a hypothesis, with demand generation being a first experiment.
 Ultimately, you don’t know exactly what your market will demand from your offering or how quickly people will adopt your brand, but you can use your initial understanding and research on potential customers to get started.
 From there, you can use your demand generation efforts to inform your brand and product strategy moving forward — better aligning your brand and offering with buyer needs and positioning them for enhanced recall in the future.

 Many believe the misconception that demand generation and inbound marketing are one in the same.
 But they're not.
 Demand generation is a function; you want to generate demand for your product or service.
 Meanwhile, inbound marketing is the method by which you can carry out that function.
 If you believe in educating your customer base and guiding them through the funnel with valuable content and offers, inbound marketing can help you do that.

 Inbound marketing tactics work not only to convert visitors into leads and nurture leads into customers but also to generate demand for your product or service.
 After all, inbound is all about enabling consumers to identify and solve for their challenges with the help of your organization.

 The list below details the essential inbound marketing elements needed to properly execute a comprehensive demand generation strategy.